Interim Director, Education & Leadership: Layna Himmelberg, EdD, MSN, CNE

 This course examines principles and practice of law in relation to academic and health care organizations.
 Application of legal issues for effective business practice will be explored.

-This course focuses on theories of leadership and their application for organizational effectiveness in society by initiating and reacting to change.
-The course is designed to provide a foundation in leadership theory, development, and application, as well as a framework to further develop the knowledge, skills, and attitudes required of leaders.
-Emphasis is placed on the interaction of organizational culture, leadership styles, and change, as well as the impact of such interaction on the community.
+This course focuses on theories of leadership and their application for organizational effectiveness by initiating and reacting to change.
+The course is designed to provide students with a foundation in leadership theory, development, and application, with the framework to further develop knowledge, skills and attitudes required of effective leaders.
+Special emphasis is placed on the impact of interactions between organizational culture, leadership styles, change, and the learning community. ◊ This course emphasizes student engagement through a required service experience.

 In this class, learners focus on the principles of learning and andragogical theory.
 In addition, learners address the history of adult learning, the characteristics of adult learners, key adult learning theories, and learning processes and styles.
 Learners investigate factors that influence adult education and training environments such as motivation, critical thinking skills and ethics.
 Additionally, learners review current developments in the field of adult education, training and workplace learning.

 This course examines curriculum and program design and development in educational and corporate training settings.
-Attention is given to learning theories and strategies for adult and non-traditional learners.
-Attention is also given to assessment at the program level for continuous improvement and accreditation purposes.
+Attention is given to assessment at the program level for continuous improvement and accreditation purposes.

 This course is designed to help students develop a mental map of how to think about organizations strategically.
 The emphasis will be on exerting influence through strategy, strategic communication, organizational design and systems theory.